List of Orlando Pride records and statistics: NWSL Challenge Cup

 The NWSL Challenge Cup was first held in 2020 as a single-site replacement tournament to the regular season schedule in response to the difficulties posed by the COVID-19 pandemic to playing a full season.
 Orlando Pride withdrew from the tournament after multiple positive cases in the squad prior to the start of the tournament.
 They first contested the Challenge Cup in 2021.
 Ahead of the 2024 season, the competition moved from a league cup format to a single-game super cup.
-Orlando Pride is yet to qualify since the format changed.
+As the 2024 NWSL Champions, Orlando qualified for the 2025 NWSL Challenge Cup.